Skip to main content

 Read-onlyIdempotent

-Search across all Telegram chats simultaneously using comma-separated terms.
-Apply date, chat type, and public username filters to locate messages.
+Search across all Telegram chats simultaneously using comma-separated terms, with optional filters for date range, chat type, and public username to find relevant messages.

 Instructions